ekbann/ekbann.github.io/_posts/2024-03-01-retro-programming-1.md

 ## Before You Begin...

 I went to college from 1991 to 1996.
 What did computers look like in 1994?
 A mid-range PC typically had a clock-doubled 486DX2-66, 8 MB of RAM, and a 320 MB hard disk.
 We're going to explore an equivalent Apple Macintosh machine from that era.
 I never owned a Macintosh during my college years but my sister did, how lucky she was.
 The Apple Macintosh II series was released in 1987 and had a healthy run until 1993.
-The Mac OS 7 operating system debuted in 1991, and the version we use (7.5.5) in our system was released in 1994.
+The Macintosh System 7 operating system debuted in 1991, and the version we use (7.5.5) in our system was released in 1994.
 Symantec's amazing THINK C version 6 was released in 1993.
 So, let's go back in time and revisit the good old days!

-I shamelessly plagiarized the colorful metaphors used in John Earnest's article from [Beyond Loom](https://beyondloom.com/blog/thinkc.html) and adapted the instructions to the slightly more modern system above.
+I shamelessly plagiarized the colorful metaphors used in John Earnest's article from [Beyond Loom](https://beyondloom.com/blog/thinkc.html) and streamlined the instructions to the slightly more modern system above.

 ## Your First THINK C Program